Skill Demand Index

 Salary data for Forecasting is still accumulating.

-The most common pairings are Data Analysis, Communication, Reporting, Financial Analysis, Statistical Methods.
+The most common pairings are Bachelor's Degree, Data Analysis, Communication, Reporting, Financial Analysis.
 Strengthening these alongside Forecasting improves your fit across more positions.

-Top roles: Other, Marketing, Data Analysis, Sales.
-Other positions have the highest demand at 45% of all Forecasting jobs.
+Top roles: Other, Data Analysis, Marketing, Data Science / ML.
+Other positions have the highest demand at 47% of all Forecasting jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.